himanshushekharpande/ppnc-v1/content/about/vision/_index.md

           <p class="lead-designation mt-1">CEO cum Administrative Officer</p>
           <p class="lead-previous mb-4">Retired TCS Officer</p>

-          <p>At PPNC we are dedicated to operational excellence, creating a nurturing environment for the next generation of healthcare leaders in Northeast India.</p>
+          <p>At Pranav Paramedical & Nursing College in Agartala, Tripura, we are dedicated to operational excellence, creating a nurturing environment for the next generation of healthcare leaders in Northeast India.</p>

-          <p><strong>Vision:</strong> To build a sustainable, inclusive institution that sets benchmarks in administrative efficiency and accessibility for Tripura's diverse communities.</p>
+          <p><strong>Vision:</strong> To build a sustainable, inclusive institution that sets benchmarks in administrative efficiency, supporting world-class paramedical and nursing education tailored to the diverse needs of Tripura’s communities.</p>

-          <p><strong>Mission:</strong> Leveraging my corporate experience to ensure seamless operations through strategic resource management, technology integration, and focused outreach to remote regions.</p>
+          <p><strong>Mission:</strong> As CEO cum Administrative Officer, leveraging my extensive experience as a retired TCS officer, my mission is to ensure seamless operations through innovative administrative practices, strategic resource management, and technology integration.
+I focus on enhancing accessibility for students from Tripura’s remote and tribal regions by streamlining admissions, upgrading facilities like simulation labs and hostels, and fostering inclusivity.
+Through collaboration with Tripura University, local health authorities, and stakeholders, we create a supportive ecosystem that empowers students and faculty to excel.
+Our goal is to drive institutional growth while contributing to Tripura’s healthcare landscape through efficient, community-focused administration.
+          Join us in shaping a legacy of impactful education and service in Agartala.</p>
         </div>
       </div>
     </section>